A Coupled Markov Chain Approach to Credit Risk Modeling: Data Description Parameter Estimation

-For the rest of the paper we will assume that the parameters $(Q, P_\chi)$ are estimated via a maximum likelihood approach.
-The estimation is based on yearly historical rating data for 10166 companies from all over the world produced by Standard \& Poor's over a time horizon of 23 years (1985 - 2007).
-The data set comprises of 87296 observations of rating transitions (not all the companies are rated over the whole time horizon).
-We number the 10 Standard \& Poor's rating classes from 1 to 10, 1 being AAA and 10 the default class.
-To reduce the number of parameters the 10 rating classes are clubbed in the following way: 1 $\leftarrow$ AAA, AA, 2 $\leftarrow$ A, 3 $\leftarrow$ BBB, 4 $\leftarrow$ BB, B, 5 $\leftarrow$ CCC, CC, C, 6 $\leftarrow$ D to obtain a reduced set of 6 rating classes ($M = 5$).
-We estimate the matrix of transition probabilities $P$ by simple counting as
+The estimation is based on yearly historical rating data for 10166 companies from all over the world as quoted by Standard \& Poor's over a time horizon of $23$ years ($1985$ - $2007$).
+The data set comprises of $87296$ observations of rating transitions between the $10$ S\&P rating classes from AAA to D (not all the companies are rated over the whole time horizon).
+To reduce the number of parameters to be estimate, the $10$ rating classes are clubbed in the following way: $1 \leftarrow \set{AAA, AA}$, $2 \leftarrow \set{A,BBB}$, $3 \leftarrow \set{BB, B}$, $4 \leftarrow \set{CCC, CC, C}$ and $5 \leftarrow \set{D}$, i.e. $M = 4$.
+Additionally, we incorporate information on industry sectors by distinguishing between $6$ industries according to the SIC classification scheme.
+Table \ref{tab:data} gives an overview of the composition of the sample used for fitting the model.